Mercedes GLC hybrid boot space & seating

 - 1VerdictThe Mercedes GLC is available in both 300 e (petrol-electric) and 300 de (diesel-electric) form, offering two different takes on the luxury plug-in hybrid SUV formula

 - 2Range, MPG, CO2 & chargingThe GLC hybrid is available in petrol or diesel form; both promise around 30 miles of electric range

-- 6Practicality & boot space - currently readingPlug-in versions of the GLC are less practical than the normal petrol and diesel options
+- 6Boot space, seating & practicality - currently readingPlug-in versions of the GLC are less practical than the normal petrol and diesel options

 - 7Reliability & safety ratingThe GLC scored highly in crash tests, but you have to pay extra to get the best assistance technology